-- 1. Read page 92 - 2.
+St eps for using the Student's Book 25 min 1.
+Read page 92 2.
 Facilitate a class discussion where students explain the causes of the French Revolution based on their reading.
-Encourage students to support their explanations with evidence. - 3.
-Read page 93 - 4.
+Encourage students to support their Revolution based on their reading.
+Encourage students to support their explanations with evidence.
+3. Read page 93 4.
 Provide a brief overview of the French Revolution, including its causes, goals, and major events leading up to the Reign of Terror.
 Explain the significance of the Reign of Terror and its impact on the revolution.
-Ask: - How did the Reign of Terror impact the French Revolution's goals and outcomes? - Reflecting on the French Revolution, what lessons can we learn about the balance between individual rights and maintaining social order? - 5.
-Activity:

-Divide students into pairs or small groups and assign each group a different modern-day social movement (e.g., Black Lives Matter, Climate Change Activism).
+Ask: • How did the Reign of Terror impact the French Revolution's goals and outcomes? • Reflecting on the French Revolution, what lessons can we learn about the balance between individual rights and maintaining social order?
+5. Activity: Divide students into pairs or small groups and assign each group a different modern-day social movement (e.g., Black Lives Matter, Climate Change Activism).
 Instruct them to draw parallels between their assigned social movement and the French Revolution.
-They should identify similarities in terms of causes, goals, and impact

-Ask the students what they have learnt in this lesson.
-They could make a note of this, summarizing the lesson, for example:

-- ✓ I learned that continuous wars and crop failures of 1788 led to poor economic conditions which became a primary cause for the revolution. - ✓ I learned that French revolution was the bloodiest revolution, specifically due to 'Reign of Terror' and it involved other European states as well.

-- You could have students create a timeline of key events during the French Revolution, including the Reign of Terror. - Students could analyse the role Enlightenment played in sparking the revolution. - Students could do extended research on the impacts of the French Revolution on the course of history. - You could ask the students to identify any parallels between the French Revolution and modern-day social movements (covered in class activity) and write an essay on it.
+They should identify similarities in terms of causes, goals, and impact Di scussion and Review 5 min Ask the students what they have learnt in this lesson.
+They could make a note of this, summarizing the lesson, for example: $\checkmark$ I learned that continuous wars and crop failures of 1788 led to poor eco- nomic conditions which became a primary cause for the revolution. $\checkmark$ I learned that French revolution was the bloodiest revolution, specifically due to 'Reign of Terror' and it involved other European states as well.
+Ho Homework • Reign of Terror. • Students could analyse the role Enlightenment played in sparking the revolution. • • Students could do extended research on the impacts of the French Revolution on the course of history. • • You could ask the students to identify any parallels between the French Revolution and modern-day social movements (covered in class activity) and write an essay on it.